chenxiguo0/Evolution-of-Online-Science-and-Technology-Communities/BUSINESS_QUESTIONS.md

 # Project: Evolution of Online Science and Technology Communities on Reddit
 **Team:** Chenxi Guo, Linjin He, Xiaoya Meng
 **Dataset:** Reddit comments and submissions (filtered for science, technology, and AI subreddits, ~hundreds of millions of rows)
-**High-Level Problem Statement:** How do online science and technology communities on Reddit evolve and shape public understanding and sentiment toward AI and emerging technologies?
+**High-Level Problem Statement:** How do online science and technology communities on Reddit evolve, interact, and structure their discussions around AI and emerging technologies?

 ---